 Property tax revenues are collected as the result of special levies passed by the voters in the District.
 Taxes are levied on January 1.
-The taxpayer has the obligation of paying all taxes on April 30 or one-half then and one-half on October 31.
-Typically, slightly more than half of the collections are made on the April 30 date.
-The October 31 collection is not available in time to cover liabilities for the fiscal period ended August 31.
-Property taxes receivable are measureable as of August 31st, but are only considered available if they are received in time to pay current liabilities.
-Property taxes paid by September 30th are considered available to meet current liabilities accrued by August 31st and only these property taxes are accrued.
-Property taxes levied as of January 1st of the current fiscal year, but paid after September 30th are recorded as unavailable revenue.
+The taxpayer has the obligation of paying all taxes on April 30th or one-half then and one-half on October 31st.
+Typically, slightly more than half of the collections are made on the April 30th date.
+The October 31st collection is not available in time to cover liabilities for the fiscal period ended August 31st.
+Property taxes receivable are measureable as of August 31st, but are not considered available to pay the liabilities current as of August 31st.
+For that reason, property taxes levied as of January 1st of the current fiscal year, but paid after August 31st, are recorded as a deferred inflow of resources.